Party of European Socialists: Constituent organisations

 The youth organisation of the PES is the Young European Socialists.
 PES Women is the party's women's organisation, led by Zita Gurmai.
 The LGBTI campaign organisation is Rainbow Rose.

 International memberships

 PES is an associated organisation of Socialist International and the Progressive Alliance.

 President and Presidency

 The President (currently former Prime Minister of Sweden Stefan Löfven) represents the party on a daily basis and chairs the Presidency, which also consists of the Secretary General, President of the S&D group in Parliament and one representative per full/associate member party and organisation.
 They may also be joined by the President of the European Parliament (if a PES member), a PES European Commissioner and a representative from associate parties and organisations.

+As of 19 November 2024 the Presidency of the PES is: